Rustin (film): Release

 Rustin premiered at the Telluride Film Festival on August 31, 2023.
-It also screened at the Toronto International Film Festival on September 13, 2023.
+It then screened at the Toronto International Film Festival on September 13.
 Michelle and Barack Obama introduced the film at the opening night of the HBCU First Look Film Festival at the National Museum of African American History and Culture.
-The film was released in select theaters on November 3, 2023 and premiered worldwide on Netflix on November 17.
+The film was released in select theaters on November 3 and premiered worldwide on Netflix on November 17.

 Reception

 Critical response

 Colman Domingo garnered critical acclaim for his performance and earned an Academy Award nomination for Best Actor.

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 39 critics, indicating "generally favorable" reviews.

 Domingo garnered much critical acclaim for his performance in the title role.
-John Anderson of The Wall Street Journal commended Domingo as a "force of nature in this film, delivering a complex, highly sympathetic portrayal" that "determines what the movie actually is, while preventing it from going awry."
-Maureen Lee Lenker elaborated, in her review for Entertainment Weekly, that "Domingo infuses Rustin with a warmth and vibrancy that creates a performance of immense empathy" and followed this by stating "his portrait of a man fighting for both his race and his sexuality feels incredibly personal and helps hammer home Rustin's commitment to true 'justice for all.'"
-The Guardians Benjamin Lee appreciated the film's intersectional coverage of Rustin's struggles and concluded that Domingo "nails the charming persuasiveness that would explain how Rustin achieved so much in such a short amount of time and as he slowly starts to experience a level of acceptance for his whole self, rather than handpicked parts, there’s a genuine poignancy to watching him crumble in front of us, a weight we can feel being lifted away.
+John Anderson of The Wall Street Journal called Domingo a "force of nature in this film, delivering a complex, highly sympathetic portrayal" that "determines what the movie actually is, while preventing it from going awry".
+In her review for Entertainment Weekly, Maureen Lee Lenker wrote, "Domingo infuses Rustin with a warmth and vibrancy that creates a performance of immense empathy" and "his portrait of a man fighting for both his race and his sexuality feels incredibly personal and helps hammer home Rustin's commitment to true 'justice for all.'"
+The Guardians Benjamin Lee appreciated the film's intersectional coverage of Rustin's struggles and wrote that Domingo "nails the charming persuasiveness that would explain how Rustin achieved so much in such a short amount of time and as he slowly starts to experience a level of acceptance for his whole self, rather than handpicked parts, there’s a genuine poignancy to watching him crumble in front of us, a weight we can feel being lifted away.